longevitywatch

 Does retinol help against wrinkles?

-Do making lots of facial expressions give you more wrinkles?
+Do facial expressions cause more wrinkles?

 Related research

-Can't find your question?
+Don't see your question?

-Ask it and we'll dig into the evidence for you.
+Ask it and we'll look it up for you.

 Ask a question